Northern early works

-Located near the intersection of Greensborough Road and Drysdale Street, the compound will help builders with the massive task of moving nearly 100 overhead and underground utility services to make way for major construction of North East Link.
+The site compound is there to support builders with the massive task of moving nearly 100 overhead and underground utility services to make way for major construction of North East Link.

 Several utilities will be shifted away from the path of North East Link to protect essential services to the local community during construction and beyond.

 Relocation works in and around Borlase Reserve are a major component of the early works package and underpin the delivery of construction works from 2021.